 We now have a single query (table) that combines two data sources, each of which was shaped to meet our needs.
 This query can be a basis for interesting data connections, such as housing cost statistics, quality of life, or crime rate in any state.

 To apply your changes and close Power Query Editor, select Close & Apply from the Home ribbon tab.

-The transformed dataset appears in Power BI Desktop, ready to be used for creating reports.
+The transformed semantic model appears in Power BI Desktop, ready to be used for creating reports.

 For more information on Power BI Desktop and its capabilities, see the following resources: